fjbsantiago/elasticmockery/README.md

 # Elastic Mockery

-Used to mock the Elasticsearch python library.
-Creates portable fixtures that can be used to run Python unit tests offline.
+Used to mock the Elasticsearch python library and creates portable fixtures that can be used to run Python unit tests offline without a running Elasticsearch server.

 ## Getting Started